 Susan Jillson, Treasurer

-Chief Estimator at Walsh Construction
+Chief Estimator, Walsh Construction

-Managing Partner of Affiliated Companies
+Managing Partner, Affiliated Companies